-- A compulsory core paper, Sociological Analysis, for which students sit an openbook examination at the end of Trinity Term.
-This paper is described on page 6. - A compulsory Research Methods course. for which students are examined on a mixture of a formal examination and take-home assignments.
+- A compulsory core paper, Sociological Analysis, for which students sit an openbook examination at the end of Trinity Term in their second year.
+This paper is described on page 6. - A compulsory Research Methods course, for which students are examined on a mixture of a formal examination and take-home assignments.
 The detailed requirements for the Methods course are described on page 7. - Two optional papers, for which students either sit an examination at the end of Trinity Term, or complete appropriate coursework if there is a practical component.
 Description of options courses begin on page 9.
+Part-time MSc students take one option module in the second term of each year.
 Students should note that the options available may vary each year and there may be timetable constraints on the choice of options that may be combined. - A 10,000-word MSc thesis comprising original sociological research.
 The thesis must be the student's own work; and analyse a sociological problem agreed jointly by Supervisor and student.
+Parttime students will write their dissertations in the third term of their second year and submit by 1st September of that second year, but are encouraged to start planning their thesis from their first year.